space-wizards/website-content/content/about/faq.md

 It's written in C# using our own engine; [Robust Toolbox](https://github.com/space-wizards/RobustToolbox).
 C# is a good language and it's perfect for this project.
 It's easy to pick up, comfortable to write and pretty fast.

 ### Q: Can I help?
 Of course!
 Our [Discord](http://discord.ss14.io/) server is the best place to ask questions and get help.
-We also have guides on our [Dev Wiki](https://docs.ss14.io) on [getting setup](https://docs.spacestation14.io/getting-started/dev-setup) and [coding](https://docs.spacestation14.io/getting-started/how-do-i-code).
+We also have guides on our [Dev Wiki](https://docs.spacestation14.com) on [getting setup](https://docs.spacestation14.com/en/general-development/setup/setting-up-a-development-environment.html) and [coding](https://docs.spacestation14.com/en/general-development/setup/howdoicode.html).

 ### Q: Does SS14 support multiple codebases/servers like SS13?
 Of course!
-You can checkout our [hosting guide](https://docs.spacestation14.io/en/getting-started/hosting) to get started.
+You can checkout our [hosting guide](https://docs.spacestation14.com/en/general-development/setup/server-hosting-tutorial.html) to get started.

-Note: If you're just looking to host a private server to mess around in solo play or test stuff, it's much less hassle to just [build the game yourself](https://docs.spacestation14.io/en/getting-started/dev-setup) which will compile a local client/server for you.

 ### Q: Where can I read the rules for servers using the public hub?
-You can read them [here](https://docs.spacestation14.io/hosting/hub-rules).
+You can read them [here](https://docs.spacestation14.com/en/community/space-wizards-hub-rules.html).

 ### Q: Can I use SS14's engine to make other games?
 Yes, we even have templates for both [singleplayer](https://github.com/space-wizards/RobustToolboxTemplateSingleplayer) and [multiplayer](https://github.com/space-wizards/RobustToolboxTemplate) games to help get you started.